DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 A network of computers at one site that provides services to other computers connected to it.
 A LAN is usually limited to an immediate area, for example the floor of a building, a single building or a campus.
 The most important part of a LAN is the Server that delivers software to the computers (also known as workstations or clients) that are connected to it.
 The server is usually the most powerful computer in the network Users of computers connected to a LAN can access their own files remotely and exchange information with the server and other users connected to the network. -->

 #####LaTex
+A document markup language used in scientific documents, often used to render mathematical notations, for example.

 #####LCD (Liquid Crystal Display)
 A technology used for producing a type of flat panel computer display screen, which is replacing the older type of Cathode Ray Tube display screen.
 A more advanced form of technology for producing flat panel display screens is known as TFT (Thin Film Transistor).
 LCD and TFT screens are also used in digital cameras and camcorders.